Skip to main content

 In the Draft with Copilot text box, type in the following prompt:

 Help me create a vertical pod autoscaler manifest for the contoso-air deployment in the dev namespace and set min and max cpu and memory to something typical for a nodejs app.
-Ensure the values for both requests and limits are set.
+Please apply the values for both requests and limits.

 Press Enter to generate the VPA manifest.